Receive webhooks and trigger actions based on them.

 Filter

-Conjunction Filters
+Conjunction of Filters

-Conjunction filters contain lists of other filters.
+Conjunction of filters contain lists of other filters.

 • not: Logical negation.